In this post, I collect some useful tips for using Tmux.

-means the prefix key for Tmux.
+In the following text, <prefix> means the prefix key for Tmux.
 If you haven’t

-changed it, it will Ctrl-b
+changed it, it will Ctrl-b by default.

-Change layout
+Change layout#

-To change the layout of panes in a Tmux windows, press <prefix><space>
+To change the layout of panes in a Tmux windows, press <prefix><space>.
+It

 will change between different layouts.

-We may also use command select-layout
+We may also use command select-layout (or selectl for short) instead.

-Possible layouts are: even-horizontal
+Possible layouts are: even-horizontal, even-vertical, main-horizontal,

 Ref:

-zoom a pane
+zoom a pane#

 the zoom state of current pane.

-Create a pane that spans window width
+Create a pane that spans window width#

 I have two vertical pane side by side in a window, and I want to create a new pane above these two panes, which will span the entire window width.
 Essentially, I want to change from the following layout: